Expert Reviews – Majete WR

 4/5

 Arriving late at the park in our own vehicle, we were keen to get to the lodge for check-in, but this wasn’t meant to be.
 Just a few hundred meters from the entrance gate we were met by a few young elephant bulls having a sand bath in the middle of the road.
 As much as we enjoyed watching them, we had to push on as it was getting dark, but any attempt to move our car forward was met by flapping ears, low grumbles and even a mock charge.
 Long after dark and well outside of permissible self-drive hours, we finally enjoyed our welcome drinks by a log fire in a stunning bush lodge.
-Majete is Malawi’s only Big Five destination and the excellent five-star lodge offers an experience comparable to private reserves in southern Africa.
+Majete is a Big Five destination and the excellent five-star lodge offers an experience comparable to private reserves in southern Africa.

 Expert